top of page

 • Jan 25

-• 2 min read
+• 3 min read

+But here’s where it gets spicy.
 I don’t just create when I’m calm and centered.

+I create when I'm mad.
+Specifically… when my boyfriend and I argue.
 Instead of flipping tables or subtweeting like a regular person, I go into what I lovingly call a creative rampage.
 I pace.
 I hum.
 I write lyrics in my Notes app like a woman possessed.
 I turn irritation into instrumentation.
 Pettiness into poetry.
 Feelings into full arrangements.

-An unapologetically fun, satirical, sing-along collection of cabaret, vaudeville, and jazzy show tunes that somehow manages to capture my personality better than any bio ever could.
+This most recent rampage?
+Oh, she escalated.
+She turned into a whole album.
+Introducing: Cabaret at the Corner Store 🎭🎶 An unapologetically fun, satirical, sing-along collection of cabaret, vaudeville, and jazzy show tunes that somehow manages to capture my personality better than any bio ever could.
 It’s cheeky.
 It’s dramatic.
-It’s theatrical in that “main character buying milk at 11pm” kind of way.
+It’s theatrical in that “main character buying milk at 11 PM” kind of way.
 Think smoky trumpets, wink-wink lyrics, spoken-word side eyes, and melodies that feel like they belong on a tiny stage with a crooked piano and a mic that squeals just a little.

 This album is: